 Note that customers must have verified their e-mail account to receive messages, and that some customers may have opted to configure their e-mail preferences to not receive some or all of these kinds of e-mails.

 Product Launches (Release or Early Access)

-When your game releases, either in Early Access or as Full Release, any user that has the game on their wishlist at that time will receive an e-mail notification about the game being available.
+When your game releases, either in Early Access or as Full Release, any user that has the game on their wishlist at that time will receive an e-mail and/or mobile push notification about the game being available.